 “We don’t want to measure compassion by the number of programs we have and the number of people on them — true compassion is the number of people we want to try to get off of those programs and get back in charge of their own lives,” Mulvaney added.

-By ignoring the need to reform an out-of-control welfare system, the U.S. government has failed, and failed grievously, to preserve and protect the natural rights promised to every American citizen, which are: life, liberty and property.
+By ignoring the need to reform an out-of-control welfare system, the U.S. government has failed to preserve and protect the natural rights promised to every American citizen, which are: life, liberty and property.

 These are the types of people who have transformed the welfare system into the mess it is today.
-It isn’t the people in poverty who desperately need government assistance — it is the individuals who can work, but don’t want to work.
+It isn’t the people in poverty who desperately need government assistance — it is the individuals who can, but won’t work.

-Since the mid-1930s, when welfare officially came into being as a rule under the Social Security Act of 1935, dramatic changes have taken place within the U.S. welfare system.
-Today, millions of Americans have signed up for one or more federally funded “means-tested programs” — also known as welfare.
+Since the mid-1930s, when welfare was born as a result the Social Security Act of 1935, dramatic changes have taken place within the U.S. welfare system.
+Today, millions of Americans have signed up for one or more federally funded “means-tested programs” — otherwise known as welfare.

 In 2012, 109,631,000 Americans were living in households taking federal welfare benefits, which equaled 35.4 percent of all 309,467,000 people living in the United States at that time, according to data released by the Census Bureau.